leftyamos/amost.github.io/README.md

 ### 13. Boston Housing Price (Regression)
 The famous Boston Housing Price dataset is mostly used for regression problems.
 This [project](https://github.com/leftyamos/amost.github.io/blob/master/Boston_Housing_Price.ipynb) explores using different types of regression models as well as using XGBoost to find the best predictive model.

+### 14. HR Analytics Challenge (Binary)
+This [project](https://github.com/leftyamos/amost.github.io/blob/master/HR_Promotion_Classification.ipynb) is based on a [competition](https://datahack.analyticsvidhya.com/contest/wns-analytics-hackathon-2018-1/) to predict whether a potential promotee at checkpoint in the test set will be promoted or not after the evaluation process.
+The dataset is analyze and pre-process by imputing missing values and dealing with outliers, some feature engineering was conducted and categorical values were encoded before training of the model.
+The dataset is imbalance so a seperate oversampled dataset was created for training too.
+Now there are two datasets to be train, the original and the oversample dataset.
+Both datasets were train with different models and were evaluated with different evaluation metrics, one of them is their F1 scores.

 ## KAGGLE COMPETITION
 ### 1. Titanic: Machine Learning from Disaster